keithalewis/papers/ftapirl.md

 What is a hedge?

 (Charlie Sanford Bankers Trust copper Hunt brothers
-I thought you had it hedged!)
+"I thought you had it hedged!")

 How do we come up with a theory people who use it to run a business can understand?